OpenCover/opencover/README.md

 ### Reports

-For viewing the output from OpenCover start [here.] (https://github.com/sawilde/opencover/wiki/Reports)
+For viewing the output from OpenCover [start here.] (https://github.com/sawilde/opencover/wiki/Reports)

+### Latest Drop as ZIP

+No Git?
+Don't worry you can download the latest code as a [zip file] (http://github.com/sawilde/opencover/zipball/master).

 ### Issues
 Please raise issues on GitHub, if you can repeat the issue then please provide a sample to make it easier for us to also repeat it and then implement a fix.